Maria de la Salut

-Maria de la Salut (/ca/) is a small town and municipality located in the center of the island in the district of es pla on Majorca and in the northeast of the capital, one of the Balearic Islands, Spain.
-It borders on the municipalities of Llubí, Santa Margalida, Ariany and Sineu.
+Maria de la Salut (/ca-ES-IB/) is a town and municipality on the island of Mallorca, one of the Balearic Islands, Spain.
+It is located in the center of the island, in the district of Pla de Mallorca, and borders the municipalities of Llubí, Santa Margalida, Ariany and Sineu.

 History

 At the time of the Christian conquest, Maria's lands included the Murūh Islamic district.
 In the cast, it fell to the part of the Count of Empúries.

 The municipality of Maria de la Salut appeared in the nineteenth century when it segregated from Santa Margalida.

 They emphasize the "possessions" of Roqueta, Deulosal and Montblanc, as well as other estates and places such as sa Bisbal, Son Gil, es Pujol, es Rafal, Son Perot, es Gassons, sa Font, Son Roig, ses Sors, es Rafal Nou, sa Torreta, Son Niell, Llampí, Son Xigala, Vall d'Aram, Ses Tarragones and Son Bacs.